 \begin{remark} As for Theorem \ref{Greenberg}, Theorem \ref{SAP_formal} implies that, if $f(y)$ has no solution in $A$, there exists a constant $c$ such that $f(y)$ has no solution in $\frac{A}{\m_A^c}$. \end{remark}

 \begin{definition} Let $f$ be as in Theorem \ref{SAP_formal}.
 The least function $\b$ that satisfies Theorem \ref{SAP_formal} is called the Artin function of $f$. \end{definition}

-\begin{remark} When $f$ is a vector of polynomials of $A[y]$ for some complete local ring $A$, then we can consider the Artin function of $f$ seen as a vector of formal power series in $y$ (i.e. we restrict to approximated solution vanishing at 0) either we can consider the Artin function of $f$ seen as a vector of polynomials (i.e. we consider every approximated solution, not only the ones vanishing at 0).
-Both may not be equal in general even if the first one is bounded by the second one (exercice!).
+\begin{remark} When $f$ is a vector of polynomials of $A[y]$ for some complete local ring $A$, then we can consider the Artin function of $f$ seen as a vector of formal power series in $y$ (i.e. we restrict to approximate solutions vanishing at 0) or we can consider the Artin function of $f$ seen as a vector of polynomials (i.e. we consider every approximate solution, not only the ones vanishing at 0).
+The two may not be equal in general even if the first one is bounded by the second one (exercise!).
 We hope that there will be no ambiguity in the rest of the text. \end{remark}

-\begin{remark} As before, the Artin function of $f$ depends only on the integral closure of the ideal $I$ generated by $f_1$,..., $f_r$ (see Lemma \ref{int_closure}). \end{remark}
+\begin{remark} As before, the Artin function of $f$ depends only on the integral closure of the ideal $I$ generated by $f_1,\ldots,f_r$ (see Lemma \ref{int_closure}). \end{remark}